ChristineJKim/code-review-checklist/code-review-checklist.md

 > <cite>Bertrand Meyer</cite>

 #### Will developers be able to understand how to modify the program?
 * How is the functionality of the program documented?

-* Is the documentation accurate?
+- [ ] Is the documentation accurate?
-* Is the documentation easy to understand?
+- [ ] Is the documentation easy to understand?
-* Is all of the documentation contained in the source code?
+- [ ] Is all of the documentation contained in the source code?

 #### Will users be able to understand how to run the program?

-* Is there a usage message?
-Is it accurate?
-Is it helpful?
+ - [ ] Is there a usage message?
+   - [ ] Is it accurate?
+   - [ ] Is it helpful?
-* Is the rest of the user-side documentation accurate?
+ - [ ] Is the rest of the user-side documentation accurate?
-* Is there enough user-side documentation?
+ - [ ] Is there enough user-side documentation?

 ### Error Handling and Logging

-> <i>When you must fail, fail noisily and as soon as possible.</i>
->
-> <cite>Eric S. Raymond</cite>

 #### What happens when something goes wrong?

 * Under what circumstances will the program fail to run?
-* Are the error message informative?
+- [ ] Are the error message informative?
-* In cases of user-error, does the user get adequate information about what he or she did wrong?
+- [ ] In cases of user-error, does the user get adequate information about what he or she did wrong?
-* Does the program produce a reasonable amount of logging for its function?
+- [ ] Does the program produce a reasonable amount of logging for its function?

 ### Design